afolta/bagel-buddy/README.md

 Bagel Buddy is a Rails application that allows a user to locate bagel shops within a given area.

 ## Dependencies:
-- The React frontend application for this application is located here [https://github.com/afolta/bagel-buddy-frontend](Bagel Buddy Frontend)
+- The React frontend application for this application is located here [Bagel Buddy Frontend](https://github.com/afolta/bagel-buddy-frontend)

 ## Setup
 ### Clone the repo